 Second, as a relatively recent graduate myself, the worst online classes I had were those where the instructor just assumed you’d figure it all out on your own and when you contacted them for help, they would simply refer you back to the chapter in the textbook.
 Online students often have super busy lives so knowing there is a real person on the other end with a name you know, a face you can recognize, and a voice you’ve heard can make a huge difference.
 In all my classes, I want students to know who I am, and that my sole purpose is to make sure they have a positive and productive learning experience.
 Videos, pictures, and all the neat little apps and tools available to us (like VoiceThread) can communicate personalities and genuine desire to help so much more than plain text.

 Finally, to put my money where my mouth is, so to speak, I diligently provide detailed, individual, and timely feedback on each assignment.
-For example, I regularly teach "Introduction to Geographic Research Methods" where students submit individual sections of their final paper every weekend.
-I’ve had one-on-one contact with most of them to make sure they’re on the right track, and it’s reflected in the quality of their work and consistently positive student feedback at the end of each semester.
+For example, I regularly teach a senior-level (Geographic) Research Methods course where students submit individual sections of their final paper every weekend.
+To encourage stronger performance, I regularly have one-on-one contact with most every student to make sure they’re on the right track, the results of which are reflected in the quality of their work and consistently positive student feedback at the end of each semester.

 Anonymous Student Reviews: